 - 8 oz Baby Bella mushrooms sliced

-- ½ cup roasted green chile chopped, or 4 oz canned green chile
+- ½ cup roasted Hatch green chiles chopped, or 4 oz canned green chile

 - 2 garlic cloves minced